working visits at the dandenong ranges temple

 Please note: Since Kadampa Meditation Centre Australia is a Buddhist Centre, visitors are asked to abide by the Centre Rules, which are: no killing any living being (including insects); no stealing; no lying; no sexual misconduct; no taking drugs, alcohol or cigarettes; no playing of musical instruments, no listening to radios or watching television.

 Working visits must be booked in advance – please complete the online application form.
-Working visits are usually offered for one week but extended working visits are possible (note that we cannot assist with visas).
+Working visits are usually offered for one week (note that we cannot assist with visas).
 If you have any questions please email our working visits coordinator.